baskarsambandamurthy/testrep/readmejobathon.md

 ```

 ### Evaluate Model
-In the implementation, 4 models are evaluated using the split train and validation datasets with 10 folds.Among the models, there are 3 boosting algorithms and 1 bagging algorithm.
+  -  In the implementation, 4 models are evaluated using the split train and validation datasets with 10 folds.Among the models, there are 3 boosting algorithms and 1 bagging algorithm.

 > Note: The pipeline transformer that are mentioned in `custom_pipeline` in the setup() function are processed during this step. (i.e) in this case, target encoding transformation would be processed in the model evaluation.

+  - Evaluate Model code
 <br>
 code to train LightGBM using pycaret:<br>

 ```python
 lgbm = create_model('lightgbm')
 ```
 code to train XGBoost using pycaret:<br>

 ```python
 xgbm = create_model('xgboost')
 ```
 code to train Catboost using pycaret:<br>

 ```python
 catboost = create_model('catboost')
 ```
 code to train Random Forest using pycaret:<br>

 ```python
 rf = create_model('rf')
 ```

 ### Select Model
  - Based on the results from the training of the above 4 models, xgboost is much faster when executed in GPU and while at the same time, it yields almost same prediction accuracy compared to other models.
 Hence the **XGBoost** model is selected for further tuning.
 Since the model tuning would take longer time as it need to train the model for different parameter combinations and hence the criteria for model selection gives slightly higher importance to execution speed.